Microwave oven: Effects on food and nutrients

-Any form of cooking diminishes overall nutrient content in food, particularly water-soluble vitamins common in vegetables, but the key variables are how much water is used in the cooking, how long the food is cooked, and at what temperature.
-Nutrients are primarily lost by leaching into cooking water, which tends to make microwave cooking effective, given the shorter cooking times it requires and that the water heated is in the food.
-Like other heating methods, microwaving converts vitamin B_{12} from an active to inactive form; the amount of conversion depends on the temperature reached, as well as the cooking time.
+Any form of cooking diminishes overall nutrient content in food, particularly water-soluble vitamins common in vegetables.
+Key variables are how much water is used, for how long, and at what temperature.
+Nutrients are primarily lost by leaching into cooking water, which tends to make microwave cooking effective due to its shorter cooking times and using little or no water beyond that contained in the food and consumed.
+Like other heating methods, microwaving converts vitamin B_{12} from an active to inactive form; the amount of conversion depends on the temperature reached and the cooking time.
 Boiled food reaches a maximum of 100 Celsius (the boiling point of water), whereas microwaved food can get internally hotter than this, leading to faster breakdown of vitamin B_{12}.
-The higher rate of loss is partially offset by the shorter cooking times required.
+The higher rate of loss is partially offset by the shorter cooking times.

-Spinach retains nearly all its folate when cooked in a microwave oven; when boiled, it loses about 77%, leaching nutrients into the cooking water.
+Spinach retains nearly all its folate when cooked in a microwave oven; when boiled in water that is discarded it loses about 77%, leaching nutrients into the cooking water.
 Bacon cooked by microwave oven has significantly lower levels of nitrosamines than conventionally cooked bacon.
 Steamed vegetables tend to maintain more nutrients when microwaved than when cooked on a stovetop.
-Microwave blanching is 3–4 times more effective than boiled-water blanching for retaining of the water-soluble vitamins, folate, thiamin and riboflavin, with the exception of vitamin C, of which 29% is lost (compared with a 16% loss with boiled-water blanching).
+Microwave blanching is 3 to 4 times more effective than boiled-water blanching for retention of the water-soluble vitamins folate, thiamin and riboflavin; however about 29% of vitamin C is lost, compared with a 16% loss with boiled-water blanching.